Order of the Rue Crown

 The Order of the Rue Crown (Hausorden der Rautenkrone) or Order of the Crown of Saxony was a dynastic order of knighthood of the Kingdom of Saxony.
 The order takes its name from the green floral crown of rue (crancelin) found in the coat of arms of Saxony.
-It occupies the highest rank of the former Saxon honour system.
+It occupies the highest rank in the former Saxon honour system.

 History

 The order was created to be the civil counterpart to the Military Order of St. Henry, the only order previously at the disposal of the new king.
 It was established in 1807 by Frederick Augustus I, the first King of Saxony.
 The order was originally limited to 24 knights, but exceptions were made for members of ruling houses and those whose membership in the order would add to its prestige.

 The Order of the Rue Crown was presented in a single grade, Knight.
 Twice, the order was granted in a special grade with diamonds, to Portuguese Prime Minister Dom Nuno José de Moura Barreto, Duke of Loulé in 1859 and Chancellor Otto von Bismarck in 1885.
 From its founding to the fall of the Kingdom of Saxony in 1918, the order was presented 332 times.